-Nationwide industrial action on the railways planned over the summer will effectively shut down the rail network and cause travel disruption for millions of employees.
-Meanwhile, staff shortages and disruption at ports and airports are expected to continue meaning employees may also face delays returning from annual leave.
+With further strikes taking place in January 2023, nationwide industrial action on the railways continues into the new year, effectively shutting down the rail network and causing ongoing travel disruption for millions of employees.
 Stephen Simpson answers five common questions from employers on the workplace impact of travel disruption.

 1. Do we have to pay employees for working hours missed because of transport disruption?

 In principle, an employer would be within its rights to refuse to pay an employee who misses work because of transport disruption.

 This is because an employee who is not working during their contractual hours is not fulfilling their contract of employment, and so the employer does not have to pay them.

 This is the case even if the employee’s lateness or non-attendance is out of their control, for example because of transport disruption.

 However, it is good practice for employers to take a pragmatic approach, even if employment law is on their side in this scenario.